leanix/vsm-gitlab-broker/docs/gitlab-enterprise-connector.md

 #### Limitations on Running Multiple Instances of GitLab Broker

-It is important to note that running multiple instances of the GitLab Broker simultaneously is not supported.
-If a second instance is launched while there's an existing instance already in operation, the second instance will not function as intended.
-However, the presence of the second instance will not interfere with or halt the operations of the first instance.
-Please ensure only one instance of the GitLab Broker is running at any given time to maintain smooth and optimal performance.
+We only support a single broker instance to be run at any given time.
+Any additional instance trying to communicate with VSM will be rejected to prevent race conditions.
+Please ensure a single instance is running at any time for optimal performance.

 ## Multi-group support